-In addition to the "classical" lexical relationships, there are many others, which may be broadly thought of as associative or typicality relations.
-For example, the relationship between dog and bark is that the former is a frequent and typical agent of the latter.
+There are many other kinds of lexical relationships in addition to the "classical" ones.
+They include temporal relationships such as happens-before (marry-divorce) (Chklovski and Pantel 2004) and relationships that may be broadly thought of as deriving from association or typicality (Morris and Hirst 2004); for example, the relationship between dog and bark is that the former is a frequent and typical agent of the latter.
 Other examples of this kind of relationship include typical instrumentality (nail-hammer), cause (leak-drip), and location (doctor-hospital).